cpulst/cpulst.github.io/_posts/2023-04-13-redeveloped-code.md

 comments: false
 ---

-The redeveloped calculator Python code can be found on [GitHub](https://github.com/cpulst/PythonCalculator)
+The redeveloped calculator Python code can be found on GitHub.
+Click [here](https://github.com/cpulst/PythonCalculator) to view it.